TheRealDax/multi-api/README.md

 Return the last part of a string
 Remove the last part of a string and return the rest
-Return a part of the string in the middle specified by start and end points

-Although not a substring endpoint, this API also supports converting a date and time to the Unix formatted timestamp
+Return a part of the string in the middle specified by start and end points Convert a date and time to the Unix formatted timestamp Convert a number to it's currency formatted equivalent

 ## API Reference